CompositeFlows/documentation-assembler-vsix/README.md

 #### Image below
 - This shows the editor for the c# server/database application.
-    - With referenced maps, including nested ones, used to build the guide shown above.
+    - With the referenced maps, including nested ones, used to build the guide shown above.
     - Most will be reused in other guides.

 ![netoftrees C# server/database applications gif](./assets/netoftreesCsharpMaps.gif)